emilianvrd/Maneuvers/Fantasy maneuvers/Archetypes.md

 ### Diviner
 Divination is the school of magic that allows a creature to see and predict the future.
 The most powerful diviners are even able to change it.

-When you Rest, you recieve a vision from the GM about something significant that will happen that day.
+When you Rest, you recieve a vision from the GM about a significant event that will happen that day.
 The vision might be cryptic and it might not be immediatly apparent what the vision is about.
 For example the GM might say: "You see an ancient leather-wrapped tome in an ancient structure, but there's a dark presence looming over it".

 In addition, the glimpses of the future you constantly recieve allows you to subtly alter it.
 When you finish a Rest, roll a d20.
 At any point before you finish another rest, you can replace any roll on a d20 you or another creature rolls while within 20m of you with the result of your d20.
 Once you replace a die with this feature, you can't do it again until you finish a Rest, at which point you roll another die.